AnummaBrooke/introOTsummer/learningGoalsObjectives.md

 Students will:

 * demonstrate critical thinking about evidence;
 * construct and assess reasoned arguments.
 An "argument" is not a "fight," but rather a series of statements that, if assented to, support a concluding statement.
-* distinguish between structured and unstructured questions.
-A structured questions has a single correct answer (known or unknown).
-For example, "When was the Exile?
-We know it was 586-539 B.C.E."
-An unstructured question is one for which more than one answer might be reasonably proposed (by use of evidence and an explicit line of reasoning).
-For example, "By what chain of events did Israel come to occupy the highlands of Canaan?
-There are several related proposals for this."
-Students agree that solutions to unstructured questions are not simply matters of unassailable personal preference, but are vulnerable to the crucible of reasoned critique.
+* distinguish in practice between questions exegetical ("what the text _meant_ to its author") and hermeneutical ("what might the text _mean_ to later readers").

 ### Being:

-Our shared goal is to grow in our role as responsibly informed, fearless researchers and conversation partners in biblical studies.
+Our shared goal is to grow in our role as responsibly informed, fearless researchers and conversation partners in critical biblical studies.